kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 DOR CHE 2v1.jpeg

-The ball was played down the right-wing, and both Marc Cucurella (LCB) and Ben Chilwell closed down the ball carrier.
+The ball was played down the right-wing, and both Marc Cucurella (LCB) and Ben Chilwell (LB) closed down the ball carrier.
 Cucurella left to help Chilwell double-team the player out wide because he knew they matched Dortmund 3v3 inside the box.

 I like the idea of forcing Leicester City out wide and clogging the middle because both James Maddison and Kelechi Iheanacho are their most dangerous offensive threats, and they like to work the ball through the middle.
 Dennis Praet and Tete aren't the most effective crossers of the ball, and Tete likes running at defenders, so if Chelsea can force them to cross instead of trying to play through them, they should find more success.

 Keys to the game:

 - How effectively can Chelsea work the ball out of their own half when pressed?
-- Will Chelsea turn the ball over often because they are trying to play too quickly?
+- Will Chelsea turn the ball over too easily because they are trying to play too quickly?
 - Will we see positional rotation from Chelsea to confuse Leicester City's defenders?
 - Can Chelsea close down the ball carrier in the middle third to not allow Leicester to retain possession?
 - Will Leicester City be effective enough offensively if they're forced out wide by the narrowness of Chelsea out of possession?